 With its central location close to the main street and Gayle Beck flowing yards from the front door, this is a wonderful location for guests to relax and soak up the special atmosphere that the town of Hawes has to offer.

 This popular old town offers an abundance of traditional pubs, fine restaurants and shops on its thriving main street making it an ideal place to stay.

 There are fabulous walks from the doorstep, including Hardraw Force, England's highest unbroken waterfall, and the Pennine Way.

 The more energetic can face the famous Three Peaks Challenge, as it is just a short drive away, while Gayle Mill, a fully-restored 19th century sawmill, which featured on Channel 4's How Britain Worked, is well worth a visit.

 Chapel House is a perfect holiday base from which to explore Wensleydale, Swaledale and beyond.

 Over three floors.
-Three bedrooms: 1 x ground floor double with en-suite shower, basin and WC, 1 x second floor double, 1 x second floor twin.
+Three bedrooms: 1 x ground floor double with en-suite, (unheated), shower, basin and WC, 1 x second floor double, 1 x second floor twin.
 Second floor bathroom with bath, shower over, basin and WC.
 First floor kitchen with dining area.
-First floor sitting room with open fire.
+First floor sitting room with wood burning fire.